RMK

 1. Create from template

-RMK provides a project template, making it much easier to create your own firmware using your favorite microcontroller. cargo-generate is required to use the template, you can install it using the following command:
+RMK provides a project template, making it much easier to create your own firmware using your favorite microcontroller. cargo-generate is required to use the template, you can install it using the following command(if you've installed cargo-generate, just skip this):

 cargo install cargo-generate